prushton2/searchengine/README.md

 ## Issues
 ## Not started
-* The crawler is bad at filtering words.
-It will concatenate words in adjacent HTML elements, and cannot distinguish hex codes
-    * Ideally use a real tokenizer
+* Use a real word tokenizer
-* Create multiple crawlers each with a thread
-    * count defined in .env
 * Reqwest does not scrape pages with JS rendering
+* Connection Pooling
 ### In Progress
 * Needs to respect robots.txt
     * [ ] Read crawl delay for page
     * [X] Read allowed URLs
 ### Resolved
+* Create multiple crawlers each with a thread
 * Reqwest does not resolve 300 response codes, leading to pages that can only be searched with "Permanently Moved"
     * [X] Should return the dereferenced url and use that url for indexing
     * [X] Recursively dereferences 3XX codes